Legal Practice Program

 The Texas Tech University School of Law offers first-year students six credit hours in Legal Practice ("LP") courses.
-Legal Practice I and II are part of a two-semester sequence that introduces them to the writings and legal processes that are encountered by lawyers in everyday practice.
+Legal Practice I and II are part of a two-semester sequence that introduces students to the legal analysis and communication methods that lawyers encounter in everyday practice.

 The emphasis on professional skills in this top-ranked program requires an experienced group of professors to teach Legal Practice I and II.
-The professors who teach Legal Practice come from a diverse, distinguished, and practical background, and they have experience in highly regarded law firms, in state and federal clerkships, and in the state and federal government.
+The professors who teach Legal Practice come from diverse, distinguished, and practical backgrounds, and they have experience in highly regarded law firms, in state and federal clerkships, and in the state and federal government.
 This breadth of experience enriches the education of Texas Tech law students.
-Moreover, the team includes a full-time writing specialist and several law library faculty who add to the success of our program.
+Moreover, the team includes a full-time writing specialist, the director of the law school's advocacy program, and several law library faculty who add to the success of our program.

-All full-time professors who teach Legal Practice are tenured, full professors of law who have been teaching at Texas Tech Law for at least seven years (with one at Texas Tech Law for more than seventeen years).
+All full-time professors who teach Legal Practice are tenured and tenure-track faculty.
 Furthermore, they are respected legal scholars in a variety of subject matters including teaching pedagogy, adoption and foster care, reproductive justice, and environmental law.

 The LP Courses